anerud/MonkeyMusicChallenge-Team-MusicMiners/README.md

 ####Doors

 The agent does not handle doors yet!
+However, this can easily be done by adding an extra dimension in the state space that take on the values 0 or 1 (0/1 for the mode of the lever).
+Then A* will take care of that automatically!

 ####Tunnels